open-tale/open-tale.github.io/_docs/07-combat.md

 * Spend an Heroic Badge;
 * Move their characters;
 * Switch weapons or shield;
-* Perform an attack or use a skill.
+* Perform an attack or use a skill;

-**Switching wearable gears in combat is forbidden!**
+* Schedule a wearable gear switch.

+Switching wearable gears during combat cannot be done in a single turn.
+When a player chooses to do so, the gear is instantly unequipped and sent to the character's inventory.
+The new gear can be equipped in the beginning of the next player's turn.
+Switching wearable gears is still allowed if the character's inventory is full.